CoderofOne/nomad-kirby-comments/README.md

 Comments are stored in the article content file as a YAML structure field.

 ## Important
-All assumes you are using the template "article".
+**Site Tab** assumes you are using the template "article".
 If you use a different named template the "site tab" will not work unless you update the template name ("intendedTemplate","**article**") in the site.yml file under the query line.

 ## License
 MIT